 While Social Security is expected to be only one part of a person’s retirement income, many minorities rely on it for a large share.
 Because Hispanics tend to have lower earnings and less pension coverage than white Americans, Social Security is extremely important for Hispanic retirees.

-- More than three-fourths (77%) of Hispanic beneficiaries rely on Social Security for at least half their income compared to almost two-thirds (65%) of all beneficiaries
+- Almost three-fourths (73%) of Hispanic beneficiaries rely on Social Security for at least half their income compared to almost two-thirds (61%) of all beneficiaries.

-- Approximately 55% of Hispanic beneficiaries rely on Social Security for 90% or more of their income
+- Approximately 52% of Hispanic beneficiaries rely on Social Security for 90% or more of their income.

-- Approximately 45% of Hispanic beneficiaries rely on Social Security for all of their income
+- Approximately 40% of Hispanic beneficiaries rely on Social Security for all of their income.

-Minorities rely more heavily on Social Security due to a lack of other income in retirement.
-Few elderly minorities receive income from pensions and assets.
-The greatest disparity is in the receipt of income from assets.
+Minorities rely more heavily on Social Security due to a lack of other income in retirement, especially income from assets.

-- In 2010, 13% of Hispanics 65 years old and over reported receiving income from private pensions or annuities, compared to 28% of whites 65 years old and older
+- In 2014, 19% of Hispanics 65 years old and over reported receiving income from private pensions or annuities, compared to 47% of whites 65 years old and older.

-Elderly Hispanics are more dependent on Social Security than others, because they are more likely to be in poverty than non- Hispanic elderly.
-They are also more likely to have been poor prior to old age than non- Hispanics.
+Elderly Hispanics are more dependent on Social Security than others because they are more likely to be living in poverty than non-Hispanic elderly.
+They are also more likely to have been poor prior to old age than non-Hispanics.
 Social Security reduces poverty for Hispanic elderly.
+In 2014, the average annual Social Security income received by an elderly Hispanic household was $16,020, compared to $21,117 for an elderly white household.

 Program Aspects of Importance to Hispanics